Atlantic Theater 2018 – ’19 Season by Pentagram

 Paul Scher’s work has been based around defining and expressing Atlantic Theater’s bold, original voice.
 This vocalisation is visualised in through a strong and central graphic emblem and its megaphone association.
 Colour augments this through a combination of fluorescent inks and acute contrasts.
 Its form language is simple and fairly universal (vertical the megaphone becomes spotlight) and serves as a throughline in which to reconfigure identity and develop new campaign imagery.

 The megaphone has, for the most part, served as a backdrop with type overlaid.
 Here, it becomes a container or portal, a vehicle for a variety of performances and related visuals, or a threshold to be crossed by a mix of found imagery, montages and photo illustrations.

 Just as the graphic identity reconfigures itself between seasons, the imagery used is found and repurposed, lending the work a thoughtful layer of detail.
 This is brought out in the texture of the images; a slight incongruence between these and the solid shapes, precise lines and smooth gradation of colour.

-The choice and arrangement of text, the interplay of text and form remains.
+The choice and arrangement of text, the interplay of text (Tungsten) and form remains.
 These function as a consistent visual anchor and part of a graphic continuum.
 The work effectively plays with the eye-catching and stylistically pleasing, it serves to arrange information in a way that leverages what has already been learnt but is also easy to enter into.
 Graphic identity is in the confluence of shape, colour, type and layout.
 The degree to which each of these dominates the surface of a page, poster or spread provides a welcome variety while their relationship establishes continuity and distinction, particularly within the built environment amongst other loud visual communications.
 More work by Pentagram on BP&O.